benhutchings1/masters-mc-NEAT-algorithm/Dissertation/Dissertation.md

 ## Model hyperparameters
 Hyperparameters are the parameters which control the learning process for each population, such as mutation rate and population size.
 One of these parameters is the input/output sizes of the model, which must be a fixed value for all individuals in a population at all times.
 In the first design iteration, the model predicted each block in the structure in one go.
 This meant the output size of the model each block used in the structure, and because the output size is fixed, the size of the structure was fixed.
 This massively reduced the diversity of the structures and was visually boring.

 The next design iteration took a different approach.
 Instead of predicting all the blocks in one go, the model predicted one block at a time, denoted ŷ.
 This removes the limitation on the structure size, since the model can be run an unlimited number of times.
 This does increase the overhead as making a prediction from the model is an intense process, but it is worth it to improve the quality of the structures.
 Since both the house and roof model produce 2D tilemaps, they work in similar ways.
-An 2D tilemap is first randomised and padded by 1.
+An 2D tilemap is first randomized and padded by 1.
 To predict the first ŷ, the model is given the blocks surrounding it (denoted $x_{surr}$), shown in @@figure.
 The output size of the model (ŷ), is each block which is possible to place.
 Minecraft contains 133 blocks which are suitable for the structures, and therefore is the outputs size.
 ![Figure @@: Description of model inputs](Images/model_input.png)

-Since the models can produce structures of arbitrary size, the models need to know what size structure is being created to control the patterns, therefore the height, length and width of the structure is passed into the model aswell.
+Since the models can produce structures of arbitrary size, the models need to know what size structure is being created to control the patterns, therefore the height, length and width of the structure is passed into the model as well.
 Also since the model has no memory, it is also given the xy coordinates of ŷ for more information about what is being generated.
 The house model has another input.
 Since the model is predicting the blocks to place, there needs to be some control over this, otherwise the model will only ever predict one block.
 Therefore the house model is also given 3 seed blocks which it should use to build the structure.

 ## Fitness Functions
 A fitness function is used to evaluate the quality of a candidate solution, to help it reach a desired solution.
 According to [@mallawaarachchi_2017] a fitness function should be:</br>